UCoz

 uCoz (/'jʊkoʊz/) is a free web hosting with a built-in content management system.
 The modules of the uCoz CMS can be used together to build a fully featured website, or separately, e.g. as an online shopping platform, blog, webforum etc. As of July 10, 2015, there are more than one and a half million websites created in the uCoz system. uCoz is among the top sites for Russian-speaking users according to Alexa Internet.

-History

-Initially, the basis of the service development was formed by the combined experience of several developers, which consisted in previous work over different services such as polls, free guestbooks and, more importantly, a professional CMS script (WoCatalog Pro).
-On 29 October 2005, after almost a year of development, uCoz announced the Russian version of the system.
-In June 2007, the English version of the system was officially announced, and in August the German version.
-Currently, uCoz is also available in Azeri, Spanish, French, Arabic, Hungarian, Romanian, Swedish, Polish, Portuguese, partially in Hebrew, Latvian, Ukrainian, and Georgian languages.

-In January 2013, Yandex, the 4th largest Search Engine in the world announced the transfer to uCoz for its project Narod.
-This was the 2nd largest free website hosting platform on the Russian Internet, and the merger increased uCoz's market share substantially, as the company was already the market leader before the merger.